 Outstanding Academic Recognition

 Following a rigorous and highly successful defense, Dr. Djondji was awarded the highest distinction of “Excellent” by a jury composed of international experts.
 This recognition reflects her exceptional academic performance, strong command of the subject, and the scientific relevance of her research.
+In his remarks, the Chair of the Jury, Prof. Essia Ngang Jean Justin (UYI), praised the quality and impact of her work.
+He also congratulated the Department of Microbiology for nurturing such a talented and promising young researcher.

 A Promising Future in Science